premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <blockquote>

 *** Intermediate Operation ***

-Used for the transition to a new state
+- Used for the transition to a new state
-Lazy execution of code, i.e., code is not executed as soon as it is encountered	Not lazy;
+- Lazy execution of code, i.e., code is not executed as soon as it is encountered Not lazy;

 *** Terminal Operation ***

-Used to end the process under execution code is immediately executed upon encounter
+- Used to end the process under execution
+- Code is immediately executed upon encounter

 </blockquote>
 </details>